 Other Types of Bed Bases

 If the platform bed or box spring doesn’t suit your needs, choose either a mattress foundation or an adjustable bed base to complement your mattress.

 Mattress foundations are a wooden box with slats for enhanced support, covered by a breathable fabric.
 They are similar to platform beds without storage and headboards and footboards.
 You may place a mattress foundation on the floor or on a bed frame.
 Foundations are compatible with all mattress types, making them the most versatile option.
 The slatted frame provides more support than give.

 Our Amerisleep Mattress Foundations are made of solid pine wood with each slat wrapped in a no-slip enclosure.
 Starting at $225 for a twin size, these mattress foundations are durable and assembled in minutes without tools.

 On an adjustable base, you can elevate the head or feet at the desired angle via remote for superior comfort.
-Our Amerisleep Adjustable Beds, starting at $1800 for a twin, come with luxurious features like a body massager, gently-vibrating alarm, under-bed lighting, and USB charging ports.
+Our Amerisleep Adjustable Beds, starting at $1800 for a twin, come with luxurious features like zero-gravity buttons, head and foot adjustments, and programmable presets.